oviohub/ovio-ideabox/README.md

 # Ovio - Idea Box
-You recently visited [explore.ovio.org](explore.ovio.org) and have ideas or feedback for Ovio?
+You recently visited [ovio.org](https://ovio.org) and have ideas or feedback for Ovio?
 You're in the right place!

-# Contributing to Ovio Explore
+# Contributing to Ovio

 We are building Ovio for you, the organizations and volunteers using technology for good.
 We welcome all your feedback and ideas to keep improving your experience!